Festive Sweets

 Peach Cobbler

-To my understanding, Kwanzaa is a seven day long celebration of African American and Black culture, tradition, community, determination, and success.
-It always goes from Dec 26 - Jan 1, and one candle is lit per day to represent the seven principles of Kwanzaa.
+Kwanzaa is a seven day long celebration of African American and Black culture, tradition, community, determination, and success.
+It is always celebrated from December 26 - January 1.
+One candle is lit per day to represent the seven principles of Kwanzaa.
 The candle holder is called a kinara, and the cup is called a unity cup.
-The holiday also represents the first fruits of harvest!
-(Kwanzaa literally means “first.”)
-While concepting a food illustration to represent Kwanzaa, my friend suggested peach cobbler, because it reminded him of how his grandmother always made peach cobbler around the holidays.
+The holiday also represents the first fruits of harvest (Kwanzaa literally means “first”).
+While deciding on a food to represent Kwanzaa, my friend suggested peach cobbler because it reminded them of how their grandmother always made peach cobbler around the holidays.

 Happy Holidays!